GreyWolfDev/Werewolf/README.md

    * If you already have some admins (including yourself), add their TelegramID's to the `dbo.Admin` table
 		* In order to obtain your ID, headover to your bot in telegram and /Start.
 After that, toss a random text to it.
 Enter this URL to your browser (https://api.telegram.org/botYOURTELEGRAMBOTAPIKEY/getUpdates)
 3. Now it's time to compile the source code
+   * On your server, open regedit
-   * In the Database project, you will need to create an Internal.settings file
+   * In the `Werewolf` key create a new string value named `BotConnectionString`.
-	  * In order to create the Internal.settings file, right click on Database -> Add -> New Item
-	  * Under Visual C# Items -> Settings File and name it as stated.
-      * Create a string setting named `DBConnectionString`, Application Scope, and set the Value to your SQL connection string for the database you created in step 2
+   * Paste the Connection String here.
         * Connection String should be this (change the values) `metadata=res://*/WerewolfModel.csdl|res://*/WerewolfModel.ssdl|res://*/WerewolfModel.msl;provider=System.Data.SqlClient;provider connection string="data source=SERVERADDRESS;initial catalog=werewolf;user id=USERNAME;password=PASSWORD;MultipleActiveResultSets=True;App=EntityFramework"`
 			* If you are using Windows Authentication for your MSSQL Server, do take note that the password property will NO Longer be required.
-You're required to replace it with "Trusted_Connection=True;" instead.
+You're required to replace it(both user id and password) with "Trusted_Connection=True;" instead.
       * .gitignore has marked this file, so it won't be committed. **However, when you create the setting, VS will copy it to the app.config - make sure to remove it if you plan on committing back to your fork**
    * In Visual Studio, open the solution.
 Make sure you are set to `RELEASE` build.
 You may want to go into `Werewolf_Control.Handlers.UpdateHandler.cs` and change `internal static int Para = 129046388;` to match your id.
 Also, double check the settings.cs files in both Control and Node.
    * Build the solution